circus-tent/circus/docs/source/configuration.rst

         The number of seconds to wait for a process to terminate gracefully before killing it.

-        When stopping a process, we first send it a SIGTERM signal.
+        When stopping a process, we first send it a :ref:`stop_signal`.
 A worker may catch this signal to perform clean up operations before exiting.
         If the worker is still active after graceful_timeout seconds, we send it a SIGKILL signal.
 It is not possible to catch SIGKILL signals so